Fall Deadline: Oct. 29, 2019, by 5 p.m.

 You are required to attend one application drop-in session.

 You must attend a drop-in session before you can apply for the Magellan Mini-Grant.
-Your application may be declined if you have not attended a drop-in session.
+Your application may be declined if you have not attended a session.
 Do not miss class for this - if you cannot attend any of the dates/times below - contact email@example.com for alternatives ASAP.

 All Magellan grant applicants must have a mentor and project to apply.